Did you know?

 Because of the exploits of King Shaka, the Zulu are arguably the best known of Africa's tribes.
 Their language, tending to be idiomatic and proverbial in nature, is the most widely spoken in South Africa.

-In South African Zulu villages you see how the Zulu hold their culture in high esteem, observing many of their old traditions, rituals and ceremonies.
+In the Zulu villages, you will see how the Zulu people hold their culture in high esteem, observing many of their old traditions, rituals and ceremonies.
 The typical nuclear family (or umndeni) still exists in rural KwaZulu-Natal.

 The umndeni typically includes all people staying in a Zulu village – be they direct family members or 'extended family'.
 Everyone will stay in the homestead, which is often made up of circular, fenced huts with thatched roofs.
 Among the huts are sleeping quarters, with one for cooking and another for children.